 Facts of the Bodyboarding World Tour.

-The continent of Africa is yet to host a major international event, 2020 was meant to see South Africa part of the calendar but due to the pandemic Covid 19, the event and the entire World Tour was cancelled.
-Geographically, Reunion island, which is an overseas department of France; is the only region of the African continent to have host a world tour event and Guiherme Tâmega is currently the most successful male athlete with 3 world tour event wins (1996, 1997, 1998).
-Daniela Freitas on the other side is the most successful female athlete in Reunion Island with 2 world tour event wins.
+The continent of Africa was yet to host a major international event until 2022, when The Walker Pro in Onrus Beach broke the barrier.
+You see, 2020 was meant to see South Africa part of the calendar for the first time but due to the pandemic Covid-19, the event and the entire World Tour was cancelled.
+Geographically, Reunion Island, which is an overseas department of France; was the only region of the African continent to have host a world tour event until 2022, which does Guiherme Tâmega the most successful male athlete with 3 world tour event wins (1996, 1997, 1998).

 On the ladies side, Neymara Carvalho is the most successful athlete in Europe with 8 world tour event wins including a record or 6 Sintra Pro titles, 1 win in Peniche and 1 win at the Confital Pro.